FARS: Factor Augmented Regression Scenarios in R: Illustration of FARS package functionalities

-Then, we call the plot function three times to plot the estimated factors, loadings, and residuals, in sequence.
-For a more precise result, we provide the plot function with appropriate arrays composed of dates and variable names using the optional arguments.
+Additionally, using \code{plot()}, it is possible to obtain a graphical representation of the estimated factors, loadings, and residuals.
+This is performed by calling the plot function three times in sequence.
+For a more precise result, we provide the plot function with appropriate arrays composed of dates and country names using the optional arguments.
+Also, we specify that the global factor must be flipped in sign.
+The results are plotted in Figures \ref{fig:factors},~\ref{fig:loadings} and~\ref{fig:residuals}, respectively.